 As well as vision and joint problems (these are both common conditions in small Poodle mixes).

 They live for 10-15 years, commonly reaching at least 12 years of age.

-To learn more about this playful pooch, refer to our article on the Maltipoo – The Maltese Poodle Mix.
+To learn more about this playful pooch, see our article on the Maltipoo – The Maltese Poodle Mix.

 The Westiepoo is a West Highland White Terrier (also known as the ‘Westie’) crossed with a Miniature Poodle.

-Of the small Poodle mixes, this hybrid is on the larger side, with a full-grown weight of about 20 to 30 pounds.
+Of the small Poodle mixes, this hybrid is on the larger side.
+It has a full-grown weight of about 20 to 30 pounds.

 Due to their Poodle lineage, some Westiepoos bond very closely with one or more family members.

 This can make them leery of strangers.

 Early socialization with people and animals will be necessary to prevent yippy or nippy behavior.